 To enable the kill switch, go to Configurations and click on the individual VPN configuration (the kill switch must be enabled for each configuration).
 Click on the “On unexpected disconnect” field and select Disable Network Access from the drop-down menu.

-Manually configure PPTP, L2TP/IPsec, or IKEv2
+Manually Configure VPN for Mac PPTP, L2TP/IPsec, or IKEv2

 macOS comes with a built-in VPN client that supports the PPTP, L2TP/IPsec, and IKEv2 VPN protocols.
 For reasons discussed in detail in VPN Encryption: The Complete Guide, I always recommend using an OpenVPN app instead.
 But IKEv2 is also a good option.